-- All BACS and other online receipts paid into the CIHT & Appian bank accounts will be reconciled daily and posted onto ProConnect where items are matched against CIHT/ Appian invoices or schedules of anticipated income provided by budget holders at CIHT or otherwise. - All such income will be included in the monthly interface to Sage Accounts and posted into the general ledger. - The Director of Corporate & Business Services will work in tandem with JS2 to reconcile payments made in error to CIHT and/or to identify unallocated items.
+- All BACS and other online receipts paid into the CIHT & Appian bank accounts will be reconciled daily and posted onto ProConnect where items are matched against CIHT/ Appian invoices or schedules of anticipated income provided by budget holders at CIHT or otherwise. - All such income will be included in the monthly interface to Sage Accounts, which is provided to JS2, and posted into the general ledger. - The Director of Corporate & Business Services will work in tandem with JS2 to reconcile payments made in error to CIHT and/or to identify unallocated items.